 Hygienists are permitted to work in the Czech Republic, provided they have a diploma (DiS).
 They train in a special higher school specifically for dental hygienists (3 years), following 4 years in any high school.
-In 2008 a Bachelor degree study (BSc) for 3 years for dental hygienists started.
+Since 2008 there has been a Bachelor degree (BSc) available, following study of 3 years, for dental hygienists.
+Both methods of qualification of dental hygienists are acceptable in the Czech Republic.

-Hygienists work under the supervision of a dentist only, and their duties include scaling, cleaning and polishing, removal of excess filling material, local application of fluoride agents, the insertion of preventive sealants and Oral Health Education
+Hygienists work under the supervision of a dentist only, and their duties include scaling, cleaning and polishing, removal of excess filling material, local application of fluoride agents, the insertion of preventive sealants and Oral Health Education.